barcellos-pedro/barcellos-pedro/README.md

 ### Hi there, I'm Pedro and welcome! ✌🏽

+- 👨‍💻 I'm a Software Engineer.
-- ☕ I'm currently working with Java, Spring Boot and Angular on my projects.
+- ☕ Currently working with Javascript and Angular on my projects.
-- ❤ I'm currently learning and loving Angular and Java features.
+- ❤ Always learning and loving Angular and its features.
-- 👨‍💻 I'm looking for help on landing a job as Software Engineer.
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/pedro-barcellos)
-- 🤣 Fun fact: People call me Drake.